Build a simple and attractive wood frame to conceal the gap in the drywall ceiling opening for the “old work” bathroom ventilation fan installation.

 I used my Dewalt compound miter saw to make precise 45 degree angle cross cuts as marked on the trim moulding.

 The miter saw cuts will be made against outside of the 45 degree angle pencil marks so I have sections of trim exactly 12-3/16 inches long.
-Hold the trim board firmly against the saw fence and lower the blade while the saw is Off to adjust the board so the blade is on the outside (long side) of the line, then make the cut.
-If you cut on the line, the trim section will be shortened by the width of the saw blade and the frame will be too small to fit the bathroom fan.
+Hold the trim board firmly against the saw fence and lower the blade with the shutoff to adjust the board such that the blade is on the outside (long side) of the pencil line, then make the cut.
+If you cut on the line, the trim section will be shortened by the width of the saw blade (kerf) and the frame will be too small to fit the bathroom fan.

-The wood trim after the first miter saw cut:
+The bathroom vent fan ceiling moulding after the first miter saw cut:

 Continue making the left side miter cuts along the board: